Const-me/CosineSimilarity/Readme.md

 Clone this repository

-Double click on the CosineSimBench\CosineSimBench.sln, switch t Release configuration, and build.
+Double click on the `CosineSimBench\CosineSimBench.sln`, switch to Release configuration, and build.

 ### Linux

-Clone this repository, then run the following commands
+Clone this repository, then run the following commands:

 ```
 sudo apt install -y build-essential cmake gcc g++